a-gubskiy/X.Bluesky/README.md

 ### Installation

 To use the X.Bluesky library in your project, include it as a dependency in your project's file (e.g., `csproj`).
-Documentation on how to do this will be provided based on the package hosting solution used (e.g., NuGet).
+See the [NuGet package page](https://www.nuget.org/packages/X.Bluesky/) for the latest version.

 ### Usage